CornellAutonomousBikeTeam/CurrentBikeCode/README.md

  > Kenneth Fang

  ## Reason for commit
-> Working on documentation for the code embedded in the README.md
+> Working on documentation for the code embedded in the README.md, and tracking the code that I will be working on cleaning for next summer

 ---
 # Documentation